 As a practical matter, broadcasting without a license is more sustainable when it’s intermittent.
 The FCC has few resources to hunt down unlicensed operators, and playing cat and mouse is surprisingly effective (more on that below).

 Yes, yes, broadcasting without a license on the FM dial is technically against the law.
-However, so is speeding 5 MPH over the limit, or jaywalking, yet people do those things all the time.
-Sure, once in a while someone gets caught.
+However, so is jaywalking in many places, yet people do this all the time.
+Sure, once in a while someone gets a ticket.
 But most of the time, not.
 Free radio is just like that.

 First thing, don’t broadcast 24/7.
 It’s not just a nice way to give others a chance to broadcast, it also means it’s less like the FCC will find your station.
 It’s simple: if you’re not broadcasting when the FCC goes looking, then you can’t be found.